-Bristol City v Millwall
+Weimann hat-trick seals Bristol City win

 Post update

-Dan McNamara (Millwall) wins a free kick in the defensive half.
+Antoine Semenyo (Bristol City) wins a free kick on the right wing.

-Goal!
-Bristol City 1, Millwall 1.
-Tom Bradshaw (Millwall) with an attempt from very close range to the centre of the goal.
-Assisted by Murray Wallace with a cross.
+I honestly don’t know how to judge City as we move into 2022, if we hadn’t conceded so many late goals we’d be in quite a healthy league position but we are lacking in key areas.